yqcai888/DCASE2023/README.md

   year={2023}
 }
 ```
-If you are using device simulation or adaptive residual normalization, we would appreciate using the following citation:
 ```
 @techreport{Cai2023a,
     Author = "Cai, Yiqiang and Lin, Minyu and Zhu, Chenyang and Li, Shengchen and Shao, Xi",